HiOmkarrr/VistaGuide/README.md

 ## Overview

 VistaGuide is a cross-platform mobile application developed as a final year BTech project.
-It aims to provide users with a comprehensive guide to explore landmarks, events, and destinations in various cities.
+It aims to provide users with a comprehensive guide to explore landmarks and destinations in various cities.
 The application is built using Flutter, enabling deployment to Android, iOS, Web, and Desktop platforms from a single codebase.

 ## Project Structure